exis-io/Exis/CardsAgainstHumanityDemo/README.md

 To isolate the rooms from one another they expose their functionality using dynamically constructed endpoints.
 The name of the room, as returned in the function above, replaces the `$` in the calls below.
 For example, with an endpoint `/$/ping` a room called `first` exposes: `/first/ping`.

-Tell the room the user picked a card:
+Tell the room the user picked a card.
+This is a `#details` registration: room also receives the name of the caller.

 ```
 Endpoint:   gamelogic/$/pick